A Resolution, Of Sorts

-I don’t quit and I, for the most part, am proud of that.
+I don’t quit and, for the most part, I’m proud of that.

 However, after years and years of continuing to push myself further and further, and a semester of college that seemed determined to end me, I finally kind of lost it.

 Nothing big or interesting, sorry.
-I didn’t throw my computer out the window to stick it to corporate America or cuss out that professor who was being a jackass all semester or try and pick a fight with someone twice my size for looking at me the wrong way in the library after having my fourth consecutive Dunkin (I believe they’ve nixed the “donuts” from the name) iced coffee.
+I didn’t throw my computer out the window to stick it to corporate America or cuss out that professor who was being a jackass all semester or try and pick a fight with someone twice my size for looking at me the wrong way in the library after having my fourth consecutive iced coffee.

 Nothing really made me laugh.
 I would wake up before my alarm and dread the moment it would go off, feeling incapable of facing another day like this.
 And then I would roll out of bed and coast through another day.

-My writing fell by the wayside, that’s why my last article is over a month and a half old.
-Sorry to disappoint my millions of fans hanging onto the edge of their seats for my next ramblings (ha!).
+My writing fell by the wayside.
 I just didn’t have the words, I had nothing.
 And that made everything twice as worse too.

-My diet became exclusively pizza rolls and/or anything else I could throw in the oven for 12–14 minutes and then eat out of a mug in front of my laptop.
+My diet became exclusively pizza rolls and/or anything else I could throw in the oven for 12–14 minutes and then eat in a mug in front of my laptop.

-I had been going too hard for too long; long days at school, nights full of homework and projects, the spare time between classes spent in the office working, weekends taken up by part-time jobs, and, you guessed it, more homework.
+I had been going too hard for too long; long days at school, nights full of homework and projects, the spare time between classes spent in the office working, and weekends taken up by part-time jobs.

 So, I push myself.
 I burn the candle at both ends.
 I go and go and go until I can’t anymore, all to prevent an event that I created in my own head.